mirror/boost/libs/mpl/doc/src/refmanual/string.rst

 -----------

-``string`` is a |variadic|, `bidirectional`__, `extensible`__ |Integral Sequence Wrapper| of characters that supports constant-time insertion and removal of elements at both ends, and linear-time insertion and removal of elements in the middle.
+``string`` is a |variadic|, `bidirectional`__, `extensible`__ |Integral Sequence Wrapper| of characters that supports amortized constant-time insertion and removal of elements at both ends, and linear-time insertion and removal of elements in the middle.
 The parameters to ``string`` are multi-character literals, giving a somewhat readable syntax for compile-time strings.
 ``string`` can also be an argument to the ``c_str`` metafunction, which generates a null-terminated character array that facilitates interoperability with runtime string